MarcoWorms/learn.js/README.md

 bindExample() // 3
 ```

-So we can use `call` to override `this` and execute a function or we can use `bind` to override `this` and create a new function that well remember that value for whenever we want to use it.
+So we can use `call` to override `this` and execute a function or we can use `bind` to override `this` and create a new function that will remember that value for whenever we want to use it.
 The cool thing about `bind` and `call` is that they also accept the other variables of your function, you can ignore the `this` usage in order to use `bind` to simply store values in functions arguments for later usage.
 This technique is called "partial application" and it looks like this in practice:

 ```js
 let sum = (x, y) => x + y